Insurance protects us from paying for major automotive damage.

 A high-risk driver is someone who could cost the insurance company more money than a low-risk driver.
 If they think you will cost them more, they will charge you more.

-Here are a few more things insurance companies look at to measure risk:
+Here are a few things insurance companies look at to measure risk:

 - Your credit history.
 It may not seem fair, but your credit history controls other areas of your life, including insurance.

-- Where you live—That's where you'll do most of your driving.
-The rates are higher in the city where there are more cars, because there will be more theft and more accidents.
+- Where you live—The rates are higher in the city where there are more cars.

-- Mileage—Drivers who drive fewer miles have less opportunity for accidents.
-Most insurers have a set number of miles that qualify for a lower rate, usually 5,000 to 7,500 miles a year.
+- Mileage—Most insurers have a set number of miles that qualify for a lower rate, usually 5,000 to 7,500 miles a year.

-- Safety features—If your vehicle has anti-theft devices, anti-lock brakes, air bags, and automatic seat belts, you also may qualify for a lower rate.
+- Safety features—If your vehicle has anti-theft devices, anti-lock brakes, air bags, and automatic seat belts, you might qualify for a lower rate.

 Make, model and year are also factors.
 Cars that cost more, are expensive to repair, or are favorite targets for thieves have higher premiums.